viktab/multimodal-tetris/README.md

 3. Run the webapp locally by navigating to the code directory in a terminal and running python -m http.server.
 Then, navigate to your web browser and go to localhost:8000.
 Be sure to enable microphone access, and click on the screen to ensure that the system can speak back to you.
 4. Have fun!

 ** Be sure to run this in Google Chrome and play in a relatively quiet area to ensure that everything works properly.
 You must also be using python3 to run the code.
+Ideally, you should have Google Chrome Version 90.0.4430.212 - the game should still work otherwise, but the system's voice may have a different accent because Google loves to switch that up on us.

 ### Table of Contents